IDeaS Chief Evangelist Klaus Kohlmayr on joining HTNG’s Vendor Consulting Council.

 Of course, with new and more open ways to connect different systems, HTNG needs to continuously refresh any standards which might be perceived as outdated or outmoded.
 In an industry as defragmented as hospitality, this is especially critical.
 If the industry didn’t have a set of standards to refer to, just negotiating what integration protocol to adopt between vendors would take up a huge amount of time and effort.

-I am excited to contribute to the Vendor Advisory Council for three key reasons:
+I am excited to contribute to the Vendor Consulting Council for three key reasons:

 - I look forward to engaging with the broader vendor community and representing their needs as we influence the direction of HTNG.